-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH OCCUPATION is very important.
-Redistration District N Primary Registration District No. RECORD 2.
-FULL NAME.. (a) Residence. .....
-St., ......Ward.
-(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 19 DIVORCED (write the word) IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR THE CAUSE OF DEATH\ WAS AS FOLLOWS: 7.
-AGE If LESS than I MONTHS DAYS day. ..... hrs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer) (c) Name of employer 18.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 23137 1.
+PLACE OF DEATH Primary Registration District No. Refistered No. 2.
+FULL NAME statement of OCCUPATION (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth? ds.
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
+SEX 4.
+COLOR OR RACE 5.
+SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) Devonem (write the word) ERTIFY, That I gliended defeased from 5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF ٠: 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE If LESS than 1 MONTHS DAYS day,bra.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General instare of industry.
+CONTRIBUTORY business, or establishment in (SECONDARY) which employed (or employer). (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATH?.....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?...
-10. NAME OF FATHER WAS THERE AN AUTOPSY7.....
-11. BIRTHPLACE OF FATHER (CITY OR WHAT TEST CONFIRMED DIAGNOSIST plain (STATE OR COUNTRY) (Signed).....
-12. MAIDEN NAME OF MOT \State the Dishash Causing Dhatel, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CIT) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
-(See reverse side for additional space.)
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHS......
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
+DATE OF.....
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN).
+CONT.
+OFFICE (STATE OR COUNTRY) (Signed).
+12. MAIDEN NAME OF MOTHER / State the Distant Causing Drawn, or indentes from Violent Causes, state 13.
+DIRTHPLACE OF MOTHER (CITY OR TOWN).
+A Conf.
+(1) MEANS AND NATURE OF LEUER, and (2) whether Accedental, Suncidal, or (STATE OR COUNTRY) HOMICIDAL.
+(See reverce side for additional space.)
 14. 19.
-PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-REGISTRAR
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address)